SimmelFlo/PlcTestSuite/README.md

 # PlcTestSuite Mission

-A user-friendly Unit Test Suite for PLC programmers, crafted for lowering the barriers to Test-Driven Development.
+A user-friendly Unit Test Suite for PLC programmers, crafted to lowering the barriers to Test-Driven Development.

 ## How-To